 2. The Unforgiven

-A boy finally goes off to army, but he struggles to fit in and follow commands from his superiors, one of whom happens to be an old friend, or hyung.
+A boy finally goes off to army, but he struggles to fit in and follow commands from his superiors, one of whom happens to be an old friend, or 형 (older Korean male).
 Slowly, the army changes him, but once he leaves will he be able to come to terms with the person he has become?

 3. Beastie Boys (Moonlight of Seoul)

-Two men sell their bodies for sex as “hosts,” struggling to make ends meet and to make sense of the world they live in; featuring two of my favorite actors before they “blew up,” Ha Jung Woo and Yoon Kye Sang!
+Two men sell their bodies for sex as “hosts,” struggling to make ends meet and to make sense of the world they live in– a definite must-watch starring two of my favorite actors way before they blew up, Ha Jung Woo and Yoon Kye Sang!

 4. No Regret